WHAT IS A 1098-T FORM?

 Future developments.
 For the latest information about developments related to Form 1098-T and its instructions, such as legislation enacted after they were published, go to www.irs.gov/Form1098T.

 If you graduated in May, you likely will not receive a 1098-T tax form for the prior tax year.
 This is because Box 1 of the 1098-T tax form is capped by tuition and related expenses charged between Jan.
 1 and Dec.
 31. If you registered for your spring classes during the fall, those charges would have been part of last year’s 1098-T tax form.
 This is the case for most spring graduates.
 This does not mean that you cannot claim a credit on your taxes.
-However, you will not receive a 1098-T tax form for the tax year if you did not have any charges added to your account during the calendar year.
+However, you may not receive a 1098-T tax form for the tax year if you did not have any charges added to your account during the calendar year.
 Please contact your tax preparer if you have additional questions about your eligibility to claim educational tax credits.

 HOW CAN I PRINT MY 1098-T FORM?